patrick-hurley/vue-device-orientation/README.md

 • `deviceMaxWidth (number)`: The maximum width (in pixels) for determining if the device is considered mobile.
 The default value is 600.

 ### Returns
-• `isMobile` (computed): A reactive value that is true if the device is mobile (i.e., its screen width is less than or equal to the deviceMaxWidth).
+• `isMobile`: Device is mobile (screen width is less than or equal to the `deviceMaxWidth`, taking into account `devicePixelRatio`).

-• `isMobileAndPortrait` (computed): A reactive value that is true if the device is mobile and in portrait mode.
+• `isMobileAndPortrait`: Device is mobile and in portrait mode.

-• `orientationLoading` (ref): A reactive value indicating if the orientation is being updated.
+• `orientationLoading`: Device orientation is being updated.

-• `onOrientationChange(cb?: () => void)` (function): A function that accepts an optional callback to be executed when the orientation changes.
-If no callback is provided, the function still updates the state.
+• `onOrientationChange(cb?: () => void)`: Recalculates `isMobile` and `isMobilePortrait` values.
+An optional callback can be provided to be executed after these recalculations have completed.

 ## License